ayoubft/ayoubft.github.io.ar/index.md

 ## About

-I'm a final year student at School of Geomatics and Surveying Engineering (Hassan II Institute of Agronomy and Veterinary Medicine) pursuing a degree in Surveying Engineering.
+I'm a final year engineering student at School of Geomatics and Surveying Engineering at Hassan II Institute of Agronomy and Veterinary Medicine.

 &nbsp;